apache/cordova-docs/docs/en/edge/guide/getting-started/index.md

 of whether you do the majority of your work in the SDK or use the CLI for your build cycle.

-This section tells you all you need to know to set up your development environment to support each platform: where to obtain the SDK, how to set up device emulators, how to connect devices for direct testing, and managing signing key requirements.
+Each platform guide listed below tells you what you need to know to set up each development environment: where to obtain the SDK, how to set up device emulators, how to connect devices for direct testing, and managing signing key requirements.
+Additional guides provide information on each platform's available configuration settings, instructions to add plugins, how to upgrade each platform, and platform-specific command-line tools that serve as an alternative to the `cordova` command-line tool.

-- Android Platform Guide (Windows, Mac, Linux)
+## Android (Windows, Mac, Linux)

+* Android Platform Guide
+* Android Configuration
+* Android Plugins

+## BlackBerry (Windows, Mac)

-- BlackBerry Platform Guide (Windows, Mac)
+* BlackBerry Platform Guide
-- BlackBerry Platform Guide 10 (Windows, Mac)
+* BlackBerry 10 Platform Guide
+* BlackBerry Configuration
+* BlackBerry 10 Plugins

+## iOS (Mac)

-- iOS Platform Guide (Mac)
+* iOS Platform Guide
+* iOS Configuration
+* iOS Plugins

+## Windows Phone

-- Windows Phone 7 Platform Guide (Windows 7 or 8)
+* Windows Phone 7 Platform Guide (Windows 7 or 8)
+* Windows Phone 7 Configuration

-- Windows Phone 8 Platform Guide (Windows 8)
+* Windows Phone 8 Platform Guide (Windows 8)
+* Windows Phone 8 Configuration

-- Windows 8 Platform Guide (Windows 8)
+* Windows 8 Platform Guide (Windows 8)
+* Windows 8 Configuration

+## Tizen

-- Tizen Platform Guide
+* Tizen Platform Guide

+## FirefoxOS

+* FirefoxOS Configuration